Rudadadadada/maps_project/README.md

 # Maps project description.
-This is a small yandex maps emulator.
+This is a small emulator based on Yandex Maps.
+You can find the place by typing the address.